 Annual Compensation/Contribution Limits

 Understanding the annual IRS limits for your retirement plan is key to maximizing your financial future.
-For 2025, participants in 401(k) plans can contribute up to $23,500 through elective deferrals, an increase from $23,000 in 2024.
-Those age 50 and older can make an additional catch-up contribution of $7,500.
-Furthermore, starting in 2025, individuals aged 60, 61, 62, and 63 may be eligible for a higher catch-up contribution of $11,250, if their plan allows.
+For 2026, participants in 401(k) plans can contribute up to $24,500 through elective deferrals, an increase from $23,500 in 2025.
+Those age 50 and older can make an additional catch-up contribution of $8,000.
+Furthermore, individuals aged 60, 61, 62, and 63 may be eligible for a higher catch-up contribution of $11,250, if their plan allows.

 Staying ahead of crucial compliance and reporting deadlines is essential for the smooth operation of your retirement plan.
 Our calendar is designed to help you keep track of important dates throughout the year for filings, notices, and other regulatory requirements.